 A relevant Master's degree.
+Refer to the Academic Regulations of the University of Johannesburg.

 - 1. In conjunction with the research supervisor/s, the Department of Optometry Research Committee shall appoint for each thesis three examiners, who shall be responsible for external examination. - 2.
 A minimum of one of the external examiners shall be based external to the country.